From his early days, Brandon helped his grandmother in her garden. He has always been passionate about tomatoes.

 The hybrid vs. heirloom question is one that could be asked for almost all food crops, but the tomato is the fruit that most often comes up in conversations whenever discussing this topic.

 Whether you're here to better understand the difference between the two kinds or if you're here to decide which kind of tomatoes to plant, you're going to find your answer.
-Specifically, we're going to be covering the following topics.
-Feel free to jump to an area of interest.
+Specifically, we're going to be covering the following topics:

 - Categorization of Heirloom Tomatoes